-23 Aug How Data Science Can Improve Water Distribution Between Environment and People
+23 Aug How Data Science Can Improve Water Distribution Between Environment & People

 Australia’s highly variable climate and complex landscapes make keeping track of all the water extremely challenging.
 Innovative approaches are needed to better understand what water we have and where all the water goes within river systems such as the Murray Darling Basin, so that we can share the water between the environment and people.